corenting/ED-API/README.md

 ## Credits

-- [EDDB API](https://elitebgs.app/eddb/): API used to fetch the data for some endpoints
+- [EDDB API / Elite BGS](https://elitebgs.app/eddb/): API used to fetch the data for some endpoints
 - [EDSM](https://www.edsm.net/): provides the [ships pictures](https://github.com/EDSM-NET/ED-Ships-ScreenShots) and the API used to fetch the data for some endpoints
 - [FuelRats](https://fuelrats.com): provides the endpoint used for the systems typeahead function
 - [Inara](https://inara.cz/): used to fetch the data for some endpoints